Lisztos/mastodon/veramo_agent/README.md

 ## Good to know

-In order to do any operations, you need to fund the DID.
+In order to do any operations, you need to fund the ethereum address where the DID is anchored.
 For this, go to any Faucet and fund the blockchainAccountID of the DID.
-Which you can find when you resolve your DID using the resolver in code or the [Universal resolver](https://dev.uniresolver.io/) from the DID.
+Which you can find when you resolve your DID using the resolver in code or the [Universal resolver](https://dev.uniresolver.io/) from the DIF.

+## Acknowledgments

+Special thanks to [Mirceanis](https://github.com/mirceanis) for helping me made this possible.